Isopod00/Project-Unity-SLAM/README.md

 # Project-Unity-SLAM
-A Unity Engine project for visualizing the map created by a stereo depth camera in VR
+A Unity Engine project for visualizing the map created by a stereo depth camera in VR.
+This project integrates with ROS 2 and its intended application is to server as a natural human-robot interface for robotic exploration platforms.

-## Modifications made to packages:

-1. In the scene hierarchy change DefaultVisualizationSuite -> sensor_msgs -> PointCloud2 -> Color mode to "Combined RGB"

-2. Modify the shaders in Packages -> Unity Robotics Visualizations -> Runtime -> Drawing3d -> Shaders to match [these](https://github.com/Isopod00/Project-Unity-SLAM/tree/main/Modified%20Shaders)